75mm-studio/security/docs/nda.md

 - If violatation of this Agreement and the amount of damages are recognized, Recipient shall compensate proved amount of damage.

-IN WITNESS HEREOF, Recipient hereto agrees as follows:
+Recipient hereto agrees as follows:
+  - Recipient shall be abide by clause of internal security policy.
-  -
+  - Recipient shall not

 ## 방문협약이 불가능시